sourcehut-mirrors/drewdevault.com/content/blog/2025-01-16-No-Billionares-at-FOSDEM-please.md

 ---
-title: No billionares at FOSDEM
+title: No billionaires at FOSDEM
 date: 2025-01-16
 ---